nvoxer/APEX-QR-Code-Scanner/README.md

  # APEX-QR-Code-Scanner

 Updated functionality of the scanner.
-Should fix blurry or unreadable codes
+Should fix blurry or unreadable codes.  just replace the qsrc.pkgd.min.js file in your Apex environment with the one provided here (build/qsrc.pkgd.min.js)

 -updated Html5QrCode library to last version